-This bill aims to involve various sectors of the society in the fight against poverty, and recognizes social enterprises as key players in poverty reduction.
-A Social Enterprise, as defined in the proposed bill, refers to a social mission-driven organization that conducts economic activities directly related to improving the wellbeing of the poor and marginalized sectors.
-It explicitly declares and pursues poverty reduction as its principal objective.
+In order to address the rising poverty incidence, this bill aims to involve various sectors of the society in the fight against poverty, and recognizes social enterprises as key players in poverty reduction.
+A Social Enterprise, as defined in the measure, refers to a social mission-driven organization that conducts economic activities directly related to improving the well-being of the poor and marginalized sectors with poverty reduction as its principal objective.